rithmschool/rithm-react-exercises/10_react_router_color_factory/README.md

 4. As a user, when I submit my new color form, I am redirected to the colors index, and my new color appears at the top.
 5. As a user, if I try to navigate to a color page that does not exist (e.g. `/colors/burrito`), I am redirected to the colors index page.
 6. As a user, if I try to navigate to an invalid url (e.g. `/this-is-not-valid`), I am redirected to the colors index page.

-Your app should have some styling.
-As a bonus, persist your colors data in `localStorage`.
+7. Your app should have some styling.

+**BONUS**

+1. Make it so that the `/colors/new` route is protected, and you have to login to access it.
+(You can hard-code the correct login credentials for the sake of this exercise).
+1. Persist your colors data in `localStorage`.

 Here's an idea of what your app could look like: